SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  AttributeAnnotator
+net.sourceforge.seqware.pipeline.plugins.AttributeAnnotator
-net.sourceforge.seqware.pipeline.plugins.AttributeAnnotatorExperimental plugin.
+Experimental plugin.
 Allows the annotation of objects in the database with 'skip' values.

 | Command-line option | Description |
 |--------------------|--------------|